evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 Despite getting some good answers, I never went through with it as I didn't feel confident enough in making this secure, and being a trailblazer in crypto requires a better understanding in crypto than I did.
-I would have done this by keeping the information in plain text, and using a HMAC-MD5-based signture, which in hindsight [maybe(?) holds up][1], although it's far from the state of the art.

 A few years later, we got JWT, and it's hot shit!
 JWT itself is a standard for encrypting/signing JSON objects, but it's used a LOT for authentication.